jonohayon/colu-smart-door/README.md

 ---

 ####Disclaimer
-This guide is still WIP, so it's not complete yet.
+This guide is still WIP, so it's not complete yet and there might be some broken links.

 ####What is this thing?
 The colu smart door project is literally, a smart door powered by the Colu platform.